 In fiscal 2006, we completed a transaction with TTPCom Limited (TTPCom), whereby TTPCom transferred to us intellectual property, engineering resources, and related assets associated with the support and customization of TTPCom's GSM/GPRS/EDGE modem software for use on our existing and future generations of SoftFone® baseband processors.
 We also acquired development rights for AJAR, TTPCom's advanced applications platform.
-As a result of this transaction, we became the single point of contact for both hardware and software support for our new and existing wireless hands't customers, thus improving our ability to service the needs of individual customers.
-We paid TTPCOm \$11.9 million in initial cash payments.
+As a result of this transaction, we became the single point of contact for both hardware and software support for our new and existing wireless handset customers, thus improving our ability to service the needs of individual customers.
+We paid TTPCom \$11.9 million in initial cash payments.
 We allocated the purchase price to the tangible and intangible assets acquired based on their estimated fair values at the date of acquisition.
 The estimated fair values of the assets exceeded the initial payments by \$7.8 million, resulting in negative goodwill.
 Pursuant to SFAS No. 141, Business Combinations, we recorded a liability for the contingent consideration that was accounted for as additional purchase price, up to the amount of the negative goodwill.
 As contingent payments became due, we applied the payments against the contingent liability.
-As of October 28, 2006, we had paid \$5.5 million of contingent payments and the remaining contingent liability was \$1.8 million.
+As of October 28, 2006, we had paid \$6 million of contingent payments and the remaining contingent liability was \$1.8 million.
 The purchase price included \$5.5 million of in-process technology that had not yet reached technological feasibility, had no alternative future use and was charged to operations during fiscal 2006.
-The in-process technology with the assistance of a third party using the income approach.
+The in-process technology related to software code developed for use in our semiconductor chipsets manufactured for devices that use both the 2G and 2.5G cellular wireless technology standards.
+We determined the fair value of the in-process technology with the assistance of a third party using the income approach.
 At the time of the acquisition, the in-process technology was approximately 56% complete.
 We completed the in-process research and development projects during fiscal 2007.
-During fiscal 2007, we paid an additional \$6.1 million of contingent projects during the subset of Mediate \$1.3 million of the sale of our Baseband Chipset Business to MediaTek Inc
+During fiscal 2007, we paid an additional \$6.1 million of contingent consideration, which resulted in reducing the \$1.8 million liability and recording additional goodwill of \$4.3 million.
+All technological milestones have been met and no additional payments will be made.
+The acquisition also included \$13.2 million of intangible assets that we were amortizing over their estimated useful lives of five years using an accelerated amortization method that reflects the estimated pattern of economic use.
+As a result of the sale of our Baseband Chipset Business to MediaTek Inc., we reclassified \$7.9 million of net intangible assets to assets of discontinued operations at November 3, 2007 and transferred them to MediaTek Inc. during the first quarter of fiscal 2008.
+See Note 2u. in the Notes to Consolidated Financial Statements contained in Item 8 of this Annual Report on Form 10-K for additional information on assets of discontinued operations.